Terms of Business

 5. IF WE CANCEL YOUR BOOKING

 5.1 We reserve the right to cancel Your booking.
-We will not cancel once you have paid your final balance, except for unavoidable and extraordinary circumstances (see definition above), or failure by You to pay the final balance.
+We will not cancel once you have paid your final balance, except for unavoidable and extraordinary circumstances (see definition above in clause 4), or failure by You to pay the final balance.

 5.2 If Your holiday is cancelled You can either have a refund of all monies paid or accept an alternative holiday of comparable standard from Us if We offer one (We will refund any price difference if the alternative is of a lower value).

-5.3 In the event a refund is paid to You, We will pay compensation as detailed below under clause 6, except where the cancellation is due to unavoidable and extraordinary circumstances (see definition above).
+5.3 In the event a refund is paid to You, We will pay compensation as detailed below under clause 6, except where the cancellation is due to unavoidable and extraordinary circumstances (see definition above in clause 4).

 6. IF WE CHANGE YOUR BOOKING